If you have questions about the call, please contact KeckCFP@ipac.caltech.edu. Submitted questions and responses will be posted below.

 Q: Is it ok to use “We”, “I”, or “Our” in the proposal?

-A : It is advised to limit the use of those words in the anonymous portions of your proposal.
-The reviewers should focus on the science instead of the people involved.
+A : Limit the use of those words in the anonymous portions of your proposal and focus on the science instead of the people involved.
 Instead of saying "Our proposal" say, "This proposal" or "The proposed work".

 Q: Is it ok to note program numbers from other missions in the proposal?